firebolt-dev/firebolt/NOTES.md

 - in dev, watch files, rebuild and reload page via websocket signals (or re-hydrate root with new data?)
 - useLocation() -> { pathname, params{}, query{}, push, replace, prefetch, back, forward, reload }
 - navigation scroll to top and restoration
-- if getMetadata crashes, server should render pages/500.js
+- if getPageData crashes, server should render pages/500.js
 - if route doesnt exit, server should render pages/404.js
 - if render itself crashes, server should try pages/500.js but if that also crashes send a fallback 500 page
-- pass a request object into getMetadata with path, params and queries, and allow custom server.js to do things like inject a db into this request object
+- pass a request object into getPageData with path, params and queries, and allow custom server.js to do things like inject a db into this request object

 ### Architecture